MemWeaver: A Hierarchical Memory from Textual Interactive Behaviors for Personalized Generation: Related Work

 \subsection{Memory-Augmented LLMs}

-Recent studies have increasingly investigated memory mechanisms in LLMs, aiming to enhance their capabilities in long-context understanding, multi-turn reasoning, and user-centric personalization~\cite{memory_survey, mem0, memorybank}.
-To support long-context modeling, prior work extends the context window or compresses historical information efficiently.
-MemoRAG~\cite{memorag} and Memory$^3$~\cite{memory3} apply key–value compression to fit more content within fixed memory budgets, while Mem-Agent~\cite{memagent} and Memory-R1~\cite{memoryr1} use reinforcement learning to guide summarization policies that preserve salient information across long documents.
-When it comes to complex reasoning and interaction, memory modules have been used to support multi-hop inference and agentic decision-making.
-HippoRAG~\cite{hipporag} leverages knowledge graphs to emulate associative reasoning across linked facts.
-Memento and Agent-KB~\cite{agentkb} incorporate memory to reuse past successes for in-context decisions.
-Other systems, such as Mirix~\cite{mirix} and Mem-OS~\cite{memos}, build complex memory architectures integrating multiple types of memory for more general-purpose agent behaviors.
-For personalized generation, recent studies incorporate memory to model user-specific knowledge and preferences.
-Prime~\cite{prime} introduces a dual-memory structure with chain-of-thought reasoning to track evolving preferences, while MiLP~\cite{milp} leverages multiple LoRA modules as parametric memory units, selected via Bayesian optimization to adaptively capture user-specific signals.
-Despite these advances, the structural modeling of user interaction histories remains underexplored.
-In particular, existing methods often fail to jointly model the semantic and temporal relationships inherent in user histories.
-To address this limitation, we propose MemWeaver, a framework that constructs a hierarchical memory to effectively capture both the semantic and temporal information within user history.
+Recent studies have investigated memory mechanisms to boost LLMs in long-context understanding, multi-turn reasoning, and personalization~\cite{memory_survey, mem0, memorybank}.
+To facilitate long-context modeling, prior works either extend context windows or compress information: MemoRAG~\cite{memorag} and Memory$^3$~\cite{memory3} apply KV-compression, while Mem-Agent~\cite{memagent} and Memory-R1~\cite{memoryr1} utilize reinforcement learning to refine summarization policies that preserve salient information.
+For complex reasoning, memory modules support multi-hop and agentic decision-making; for instance, HippoRAG~\cite{hipporag} emulates associative reasoning via knowledge graphs, while Memento and Agent-KB~\cite{agentkb,wang2025paperarena} store past experiences for in-context reuse.
+Further, Mirix~\cite{mirix} and Mem-OS~\cite{memos} integrate heterogeneous memory types to support general-purpose agent behaviors.
+For personalization, Prime~\cite{prime} employs a dual-memory structure with chain-of-thought, whereas MiLP~\cite{milp} uses Bayesian-optimized LoRA modules as parametric memory to capture user-specific signals.
+Despite these advances, existing methods often fail to jointly model the intertwined semantic and temporal structures in user histories.
+To address this limitation, we propose MemWeaver, a framework that constructs a hierarchical memory to capture both the semantic and temporal information within user history.